aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 Before proceeding to download any of AeonLabs software solutions for open-source development and/or PCB hardware electronics development make sure you are choosing the right license for your project.
 See [AeonLabs Solutions for Open Hardware & Source Development](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki/AeonLabs-Solutions-for-Open-Hardware-&-Source-Development) for more information.

+## Contributing

+Bug reports and pull requests are welcome on GitHub at https://github.com/aeonSolutions/OpenScience-Dataverse-API-C-library.
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/aeonSolutions/OpenScience-Dataverse-API-C-library/blob/main/CODE_OF_CONDUCT.md).
+Don't forget to read [AeonLabs's Wiki](https://github.com/aeonSolutions/PCB-Prototyping-Catalogue/wiki) before using any code or electronics available here on Github.
+Thank you.

+### Coding standards

+Please make sure tests pass before committing, and to add new tests for new additions.

 ______________________________________________________________________________________________________________________________

 <br />